Please note that this article uses Flex UI 2.0 screenshots.

 This page helps administrators stay up-to-date and interact with new Pilot and Beta features for Flex.

-Beta Features deliver core capabilities while Twilio continues to invest in their architecture for a generally available (GA) release.
+Beta Features (public and private betas) deliver core capabilities while Twilio continues to invest in their architecture for a generally available (GA) release.
 The Twilio SLA or Twilio Support Plans do not cover these features.

 Pilot Features give you an early peek at potentially upcoming new features.
 These features are subject to change or removal while under development.
 Due to known limitations and no guarantees on backward compatibility, we don’t recommend using these features in production environments.